 1 .
 Is the CMS easy to use?

 The more popular platforms boast complete ease-of-use, and many of them make it possible for website owners to use them without having to have advanced technical knowledge, like coding.
-Squarespace and Brandcast are examples of user-friendly platforms that don’t require much technical knowledge.
+Weebly and Strikingly are examples of user-friendly platforms that don’t require much technical knowledge.

 You want to make sure the content management system you choose makes it easy to upload and update text, add images and video, insert links, and make other content updates.
 It should be easy to add, customize, or remove web pages.